Staff & Board

-Christie Getman is Lutheran World Relief’s Director of Monitoring and Evaluation (M&E).
+Christie Getman is Lutheran World Relief’s Senior Director for Program Quality and Technical Support.
 Her main role at LWR is to objectively measure the effectiveness of its programs by overseeing the growth, development and improvement of LWR’s work.
 Working closely with program design, management and evaluation, she is passionately involved with enhancing LWR’s institutional strength and capacity building.

 Christie is a graduate of the University of Richmond where she received BAs in both Leadership Studies and International Studies.
 She later obtained her Master’s degree from George Washington in Anthropology with a concentration in International Development.